anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 may indicate a different value.

-DNS-SD information for Registrars that support BRSKI according to {{RFC8995}} and use a TXT RR MUST include the TXT key of "rrm" (registrar registrar mode).
+DNS-SD information for Registrars that support BRSKI according to {{RFC8995}} and use a TXT RR MUST include the TXT key of "rrm" (registrar mode).
 A registrar supporting both BRSKI and PRSKI-PRM would therefore have a TXT RR of "prm,rrm".
 A registrar MAY continue to not include a TXT RR if it only supports BRSKI and BRKSI clients (pledges or brski proxies) would fail in the presence of TXT RRs for the "brski-registrar" service name.
 Note that the